 We only allow extremely experienced and passionate healthcare professionals to volunteer at our health fairs to ensure the highest quality of care for our patients.
 The following services are available at each of our health fairs.

 Kenton Beshore is senior pastor of Mariners Church, a multi-site, non-denominational church in Irvine, California, where he has served as senior pastor since 1984.
 Mariners has grown from 250 to over 13,000 people who courageously follow Jesus, serve the community and change culture.
 His education includes an MA from Talbot Seminary and the Institute of London, where he studied with Dr. John Stott.

 Kenton loves the privilege of being a pastor.
 His greatest joy is being with people at defining moments of their lives.
 He teaches God’s Word by filtering it through his life and applying it in practical ways.

 Kenton lives in Corona del Mar, California, with his wife, Laurie.
 They have been married for 36 years and have four sons, four daughters-in-law, and four grandchildren.

-Scott Reid is North Carolina market president for Alignment Healthcare, a health care services company focused on providing population health management services to health systems and provider groups across the country.
+Scott Reid is chairman of the board of directors of Alignment Healthcare, North Carolina, a health care services company focused on providing population health management services to health systems and provider groups across the country.

 Mr. Reid’s current venture is a continuation of a long career in health care.
 Prior to Alignment he was president and CEO of Renaissance Senior Living, an assisted living facility specializing in dementia/Alzheimer’s, with skilled nursing facilities throughout the western United States.
 At its peak, Renaissance cared for more than 4,000 seniors in 21 communities and was one of the top 20 providers in the United States.
 In 2007, Renaissance was sold to Vintage/CalPERS and Brookdale/Fortress.